Enda Kenny: Magdalene laundries apology

-On 19 February 2013, Kenny apologised in Dáil Éireann, on behalf of the State to the survivors of the Magdalene laundries.
+On 19 February 2013, Kenny apologised in the Dáil on behalf of the State to the survivors of the Magdalene laundries.
 The government also told the estimated 800 to 1,000 surviving Magdalene women that a compensation scheme would be set up for them.
 The scheme was created in December 2013 and by March 2022, a total of €32.8 million had so far been paid by the State, in awards of up to €100,000, to 814 survivors.

 Rumoured links to top European jobs

 In mid 2013 Enda Kenny began to be linked with two high-profiled and powerful jobs in the EU.
 In August, Kenny became the frontrunner to take over the powerful post of European Council president (who chairs the meetings of EU leaders where all the major decisions are made) while he had an outside shot for the post of European Commission president (the head of the EU cabinet) according to an analysis of the contenders conducted by the influential Brussels-based opinion-shaper; Burson-Marsteller.

 Kenny was in contention as he was seen as "capable but not a big name with an ego".
 He had "a good profile for the European Council job in particular – a consensus-builder from a small member state who has had some success at EU level with his successful steering of negotiations on the EU's long-term budget during the Irish presidency."

 Rumours persisted and in June 2014 Kenny again dismissed speculation that he could be appointed the new president of the European Commission stating that "I've a job to do here".

-David Cameron confirmed that he and Angela Merkel sounded out Kenny for the European Commission president post in 2014 in his autobiography.
+David Cameron confirmed in his autobiography that he and Angela Merkel sounded out Kenny for the European Commission president post in 2014.

 Kenny was still being linked to the post of president of the European Council as late as 2017 after he announced he was stepping down as Taoiseach and leader of Fine Gael.
 Senior EU sources told the Sunday Independent that the president at that time, Donald Tusk, might not stay for another term in office after he failed to get the backing of his home country, Poland, for a second stint in the office.

 The EU source said there was "significant pressure" on the Taoiseach from the European People's Party (EPP) to take the job three years ago and that "If Tusk steps out of the field Kenny would be the clear favourite to take over".